Energy saving tips for winter

 Save money on energy and ingredients by batch cooking – preparing a few meals at the same time and freezing them means you’ll need to use the stove or the oven less, and you’ll save yourself time too!

-Using a bowl when washing up instead of keeping the hot tap running could save you up to £25 a year.
+Using a bowl when washing up instead of keeping the hot tap running could make worthwhile savings too.

 Use a microwave to heat up small amounts of food instead of the oven or hob.